HolyBlackCat/cpp-tutorials/language/90_addendum/01_intentional_simplifications.md

 Things we intentionally simplify at first:

-* The exact definitions and nature of "expression", "object", "variable", etc.
+* The exact definitions and nature of "expression", "object", "variable", etc. This includes saying that prvalues represent objects when first explaining what objects are.

 * All the numerious initialization syntaxes.